AdrianRossouw/daemon-co-za/_posts/articles/2014-04-08-when-is-mongodb-the-right-tool.md

 __I want to know what your data looks like.__ What are the data access patterns, how much of it is there, how much trouble did you have building it, scaling it, but especially maintaining it?

 {% capture quote %}
-Show me you algorithm and I will remain puzzled,
+Show me your algorithm and I will remain puzzled,
 but show me your data structure and I will be enlightened.
 {% endcapture %}